Best Time to Visit Jinan

 What is the best time to visit Jinan?

-The End of March to May: Spring Time
+Late March to May: Spring Time

 Mild Weather with no Extreme Conditions

-Clear Springs + Flowers + Green Willows = Best Sceneries.
+Clear Springs + Flowers + Green Willows = Best Sceneries

 Mid-September to Early November: Autumn Season

-Churning Springs in their Wettest Period
+Churning Springs in their High Flow Period

 Charming Autumn Foliage and Hues

-Time to Avoid When Visiting Jinan
+Unfavorable Time to Visit Jinan

 Scorching Summer from June to August